-Section 8.1 Appeal Levels 3, 4 and 5 for Medical Service Requests
+Section 8.1 Appeal Levels 3, 4 and 5 for Medical Service Requests response you receive to your Level 2 Appeal will explain who to contact and what to do to ask for a Level 3 Appeal.

 This section may be appropriate for you if you have made a Level 1 Appeal and a Level 2 Appeal, and both of your appeals have been turned down.